ayshiff/ayshiff.github.io/_posts/2020-06-28-TypeScript 4.0 Beta.md

 type T3 = Foo<[]>;  // [string, number]
 ```

-You ca read the the [PR here](https://github.com/microsoft/TypeScript/pull/39094).
+You can read the the [PR here](https://github.com/microsoft/TypeScript/pull/39094).

 ## Class property inference from constructors